Friday, October 31, 2025

 ancient weather too did happen.

 Not to mention political turmoil and other problems.
 Throughout history, all of these trail systems would have changed from time to time.
 It's been six years since the landslide and I'm not terribly optimistic that they're going to fix it after all this time.
 But I'd like to think it'll reopen again, and the easy access makes it easy to return to.
-Perhaps if we were a few hours earlier, or the day five degrees cooler, I might jump the barricade and go for it.
+Perhaps if it were a few hours earlier, or the day five degrees cooler, I might jump the barricade and go for it.

 The road walk keep me on the busy Route 1, which winds its way down toward Mishima.
 Luckily, the old route keeps me off it for the most part, but for this detour.